-The Centre is the only complex of its kind in Australia and provides information, a program of exhibitions, seminars and events.
-It gives Western Australians the opportunity to learn about our federal system of State and Commonwealth government and to explore current issues.The centre provides an opportunity to examine our political inheritance and to understand how individuals can contribute to the State’s democratic development.
+The Constitutional Centre of Western Australia, the first agency of its kind in Australia, falls within the responsibilities of the Department of the Premier and Cabinet.
+The Centre provides information, programs, and events relating to civics education and gives Western Australians the opportunity to learn about our State and Commonwealth systems of government, explore current issues, examine our political inheritance and understand how individuals can contribute to the State’s democratic development.

 Housed in the beautifully restored old Hale School heritage building near Parliament House, our facilities include exhibition and seminar spaces, a parliamentary-style debating chamber, and permanent displays on the Constitution, aspects of citizenship and history relating to governance.

 More information about the work of the Department of the Premier and Cabinet can be found here.

 School education programs - in person and online

 The Centre provides a wide range of engaging and informative education programs in a variety of formats which can be delivered to students in Year 4 to Year 9 during an excursion to the site

 A series of online learning programs based on our face-to-face programs is now available.
 These programs are designed for students in Year 1 to Year 9, but can be adapted for other year groups and are also available for anyone keen to learn more about State, Federal and Local Government.